Chapter 13: ERP Manufacturing

 One of the problems that Spindl wanted to tackle is its unmanaged manufacturing process.
 Maintaining quality while streamlining manufacturing is a difficult but ultimately necessary task.
-To best understand their needs from a manufacturing ERP, they must break down the process.
-Only then will they know if they are able to cover all bases.
+To best understand the needs of a manufacturing ERP, they must break down the process.
+Only then will they know if they can cover all bases.
 So Lyn (Spindl's elected ERP Project Champion) and the team crack the case.
 Their manufacturing process is as follows:

 - Yarn, branding labels, packaging, and thread are purchased from various sources

 - A manufacturing plan is charted (based on previous sales projections)

 - The yarn is separated based on the plan for various clothing items